xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 `-N ""` specify a passphrase, replace what's inside `""`
 <!-- ed25519 -->

-pushing a public key to a remote host, after running the `ssh-keygen` command
+pushing a public key to a remote host, after running the `ssh-keygen` command - *make sure an ssh server is running on the remote host & that you have login for it*

 ```bash
 ssh-copy-id -i path/to/key.pub username@remotehost